Paycheck Protection Loan Update:

 - Apply for the loan and manage your business using the plan

 Step 1.
 Estimate the amount of the Paycheck Protection loan

 The first step is to estimate the maximum amount your client’s business will qualify to borrow under the Paycheck Protection Program.
-The loan is intended to cover payroll costs and a portion of operating expenses, and only 25% of it may be used for qualifying expenses other than payroll.
-Not all payroll costs are included - see the note below.
+The loan is intended to cover payroll costs and a portion of operating expenses, and only a certain percent of it (check current legislation) may be used for qualifying expenses other than payroll.

 - Sum your total payroll costs from the prior year.
 You can find these in your accounting solution, or if LivePlan is connected and mapped to your accounting solution, you can use LivePlan Dashboard reports: Profit and Loss, and Personnel Breakdown.

 - At this step it’s enough to estimate the loan, for the purposes of planning.
 Exact figures will need to be gathered for the loan application.
 Viable payroll costs include: